ertuo-php/ertuo/README.md

 ### Route Methods

 The `Route` class has shortcut methods for all of the HTTP methods.
-Use them if you want to attach handlers for specific methods on a route.
+Use them if you want to attach handlers (aka controllers, actions) for specific methods on a route.

 ```php
 yield '' => Route::add()